⚠ Rule Update (March 19, 2026):A federal court has vacated the FinCEN RRE Rule nationwide. Read our full breakdown of what this means for your firm →

 3. Who Must File - The Reporting Cascade

-FinCEN real estate reporting uses a cascade system to determine which professional is responsible for filing.
-The cascade works in order of priority — the first party in the list who is involved in the closing must file.
-If that party cannot file, responsibility moves to the next in the cascade.
+When RRE reporting is required, FinCEN uses a cascade to determine which professional files.
+The first party in the list who is involved in the closing must file; if that party cannot file, responsibility moves down the cascade.

 The underwriter of the title policy.
 If a title insurance company is involved in the transaction, it bears primary reporting responsibility.